Starting a Washington LLC

 4. Washington LLC Operating Agreement

-• A Washington LLC Operating Agreement is a written agreement among the LLC Members that spells out who owns the LLC and how much of the LLC they own.
+A Washington LLC Operating Agreement is a written agreement among the LLC Members that spells out who owns the LLC and how much of the LLC they own.
+Our Operating Agreement template is free to download and customize.

 5. Apply for an EIN for your Washington LLC

-• An EIN (Employer Identification Number) is obtained from the IRS after your Washington LLC is approved by the state.
+A Washington EIN Number for an LLC is obtained from the IRS after your Washington LLC is approved by the state.

-• An EIN is also called an FEIN (Federal Employer Identification Number) or a Federal Tax ID Number.
+An EIN is also called an Employer Identification Number, FEIN (Federal Employer Identification Number) or a Federal Tax ID Number.

-• How is a Washington LLC taxed: The IRS doesn’t have a specific tax classification for LLCs and instead a Washington LLC can be taxed 5 different ways with the IRS, 3 of which occur by default (they occur simply by obtaining your LLC’s EIN), and 2 require a special election be made (a form must be filed after you obtain your LLC’s EIN).
+How is a Washington LLC taxed: The IRS doesn’t have a specific tax classification for LLCs and instead a Washington LLC can be taxed 4 different ways with the IRS; 2 of which occur by default (they occur simply by obtaining your LLC’s EIN), and 2 require a special election be made (a form must be filed after you obtain your LLC’s EIN).
 We recommend reading how are LLCs taxed before applying for your EIN.

 - If you have an SSN or ITIN, you can apply for an EIN online